mcm4628/extfamily_institutionalization/README.txt

 	setup_childhh_environment.do defines several macros that locate the project data and otherwise establish project norms.
 	It also executes a personalized setup do file, named setup_<username>.do.

+	Note that you should not need to alter any files except your setup file.
+	Keep path separators as "/" to be able to run in either a windows or Mac environment.

 	The remaining do files in this directory provide a convenient way to ensure that results are logged and that random number generator state is preserved so that results are repeatable.